yunhaixiang/yunhaimath/research.md

 - \\(\mathbb A^1\\)-enumerative geometry,
 - Ramification theory of varieties and sheaves,
 - Brauer groups and rational points on varieties,
-- Quantum groups, Hecke algebras, and tensor categories,
+- Quantum groups and tensor categories,
 <!--- - Categorification and higher representation theory - Iwasawa theory, \\(p\\)-adic \\(L\\)-functions, and Euler systems, -->

 and various other topics.